The Doris McCarthy Gallery is now open and welcoming visitors.

 - Take the DRT PULSE 900/900A Oshawa/ UofT Scarborough to campus.

 Hourly and daily paid parking is available in Parking Lot A. Lot A is accessible from Military Trail, south of Ellesmere Rd.
 This parking lot is located south-east of the Academic Resource Centre and is about a five minute walk from the Gallery.
-Daily paid parking is available in Lot H, accessible from Military Trail (traffic light between Morningside and Ellesmere), about a ten minute walk from the Gallery.
+Daily paid parking is available in Lots G & H, accessible from Military Trail (traffic light between Morningside and Ellesmere), about a ten minute walk from the Gallery.

 There are a number of accessible parking spaces available for visitors to UofT Scarborough.
 Please see the campus map for lot locations.
 Display of both a provincially-issued Accessible Parking Permit and a valid paid parking receipt is required to park in any of the designated accessible parking spaces on campus.